 What is revenue management?

-Revenue management is a business technique that optimizes inventory and maximizes profits.
-Its parameters evolve over time with advancements in artificial intelligence, automation, and industry-leading tools, but its core principles remain consistent.
+Revenue management is a technique that optimizes inventory and maximizes profits.
+While it’s parameters are ever-evolving thanks to advancements in artificial intelligence, automation, and industry-leading tools, its core principles remain the same.

-This approach involves promoting the most suitable accommodations to the right clients at optimal prices and times through targeted distribution channels.
-Ultimately, revenue management offers a cost-effective solution while ensuring customer satisfaction.
+In the context of hospitality, revenue management involves promoting the most suitable accommodation to the right clients at optimal prices and times through targeted distribution channels.
+Essentially, it offers a cost-effective solution while ensuring customer satisfaction.

-This often involves leveraging analytics and data points to develop appropriate strategies.
-Here are common factors that may be analyzed:
+You’ll often need to leverage analytics and data points to develop your appropriate strategies.
+Here are some of the most common ways properties may do this:

 • Predicting demand